 4. Silk is a luxurious hair accessory

-Upgrade your pillowcase to a luxurious silk or a satin one.
+To protect your hair, upgrade your pillowcase to a luxurious silk or a satin one.
 Your skin and hair will thank you for it!
 These materials offer lesser resistance which means less breakage due to friction.
 It also ensures that the natural oils in your hair and skin don’t get soaked up by your pillow case, leaving you with shiny locks and dewy skin.

 5. Avoid elastic bands